 T-Mobile prepaid plans

-Comparing the prices of T-Mobile Prepaid plans with the unlimited planes, the prepaid options are much cheaper.
-Only major difference is that you’ll be paying in advance with prepaid plans instead of getting your bill at the end of the month.
+Comparing the prices of T-Mobile Prepaid plans with the unlimited plans, the prepaid options are much cheaper.
+The only major difference is that you’ll be paying in advance with prepaid plans instead of getting your bill at the end of the month.

-You can save some few bucks every month with the prepaid plans.
+You can save a few bucks every month with prepaid plans.
 But anytime you forget to pay at the beginning of the month, you won’t be getting service – this is the most annoying part of using prepaid plans in general.

-But just like the postpaid plans, with the T-Mobile prepaid plans you also enjoy same perks.
-The 50GB data cap and mobile hotspot is still on for prepaid plans.
+But just like the postpaid plans, with the T-Mobile prepaid plans, you also enjoy some perks.
+The 50GB data cap and mobile hotspot are still on for prepaid plans.